anj1/ChemicalReactionNetworks.jl/README.md

 #### Inquiring Reaction Nets

 Given a CRN, one can find its *conservation laws*, which describe the underlying species that are conserved by all the reactions in the CRN.
-For instance, let's consider the ammonia example:
+For instance, let's consider the enzyme example: